 I am a comparative politics scholar interested in women’s representation and political participation, political parties, post-Communist states, and authoritarian politics.
 My research focuses on exploring the intricate relationships between gender, authoritarian institutions, and political economy.
-I employ a diverse array of qualitative and quantitative methods in my work, including archival research, interviews, survey experiments, and econometric analysis of large panel and longitudinal datasets.
+I employ a diverse array of quantitative and qualitative methods in my work, including survey experiments, archival research, interviews, and econometric analysis of large panel and longitudinal datasets.
 My current book project delves into the connections between authoritarianism and women’s representation.
 Additionally, I am motivated by questions related to institutions that facilitate authoritarian transitions, gendered violence, and political parties.

 Book Project